nastyamartsuta/FinalSurge-2/README.md

-# Diploma project
+# Training test Framework
+## Training project on UI testing automation in Java language with selenium.
-## Testing of "https://log.finalsurge.com/UserProfile.cshtml" website using following patterns:
+Testing of "https://log.finalsurge.com/UserProfile.cshtml" website.
+It is the website for creating a workout plan.
+Using following patterns:

 1. Page Object
 2. Loadable Page/Component